Prepare your statement.

-- You will be notified of the review and the instructor's report and supporting documentation as submitted for the briefing packet will be e-mailed to both the Honor Code Council and you.
+- You will be notified of the review and the instructor's report and supporting documentation as submitted for the briefing packet, which will be e-mailed to the Honor Code Council and you.

 - Review this information carefully because there may be new material you haven't previously seen.

 - The Honor Code Council will receive both your information and the instructor's information in a full, complete briefing packet before the scheduled start time of your review.

 - Don't be adversarial, rude, confrontational or insulting to the professor or the Honor Code Council members.
 Such a stance is more likely to hurt than help you.

 - The hearing isn't a trial or a legal proceeding, but simply an opportunity to tell your side of the story and for the Honor Code Council to determine, given the available information, if it is more likely than not that a violation of the Honor Code has occurred.

 - The suggested dress code is attire that shows respect for the Honor Code Council hearing and for the seriousness of the situation.